ryanolw/zeta-task-orderbook/README.md

 ### Styling

 [Chakra UI](https://chakra-ui.com/getting-started) - theming library based on styled-system.
-By using this library, I am also making the assumption that the application codebase in which the Orderbook component will live in is built using Chakra UI / styled system.
+By using this library, I am also making the assumption that the application codebase in which the Orderbook component will live in is built using Chakra UI / styled system, where minimal styling customization is required.

 ### Code style / linting